 The Covid-19 pandemic resulted in the Food Standards Agency issuing guidance to Local Authority (LA) Food Safety Departments (in March 2020), to pause their inspection programmes and focus on a number of priorities.
-As a result of this, a significant backlog developed of premises that are now overdue for inspection.
-At all times during the pandemic, Kirklees Food Safety Team has complied with the requirements of the FSA to ensure the safety of food in the borough and to respond to any food safety risks.
+As a result of this, a significant backlog developed of food hygiene inspections.
+In 2022/23 the Food Safety Team have been successful in completing the majority of this inspections backlog, along with completing the inspections of a high volume of newly registered food businesses.

-This Food Safety Service Plan for 2022 has been structured around the Food Standards Agency (FSA) "Local Authority Recovery Plan for the period from 1 July 2021 to 2023/24".
-The recovery plan sets out a framework for re-starting the delivery of official controls with a focus on new businesses and those that are highest risk, to ensure that food safety departments realign with the Food Law Codes of Practice (for England, Wales and Northern Ireland) for new food establishments and for high-risk and/or non-compliant establishments while providing flexibility for lower risk establishments.
+This Food Safety Service Plan for 2023/24 has been structured around the Food Standards Agency (FSA) "Local Authority Recovery Plan for the period from 1 July 2021 to 2023/24".
+The recovery plan set out a framework for re-starting the delivery of official controls with a focus on new businesses and those that are highest risk, to ensure that food safety departments realign with the Food Law Codes of Practice (for England, Wales and Northern Ireland) for new food establishments and for high-risk and/or non-compliant establishments while providing flexibility for lower risk establishments.
 This should be implemented alongside delivery of: